Eurasian Foreign Area Officer Program

 Overview

-The United States has been training regional specialists in southern Germany since 1947.
-Starting with Field Detachment R in Oberammergau, Germany and continuing with the U.S. Army Institute for Advanced Russian and Eastern European Studies at Sheridan Kaserne, Garmisch, Germany, the Eurasian Foreign Area Officer (FAO) training program continues its original mission by creating adaptable and leading regional experts who will serve in key political-military assignments throughout the European and Eurasian theaters.
+The U.S. has been training regional specialists in southern Germany since 1947.
+Starting with Field Detachment R in Oberammergau, Germany, and continuing with the U.S. Army Institute for Advanced Russian and Eastern European Studies at Sheridan Kaserne in Garmisch, Germany, the Eurasian FAO training program continues its original mission by creating adaptable and leading regional experts who will serve in key political-military assignments throughout the European and Eurasian theaters.

 What is a FAO?

-FAOs are often called strategic scouts because they are capable of operating independently and in complex forward environments.
-They are considered military diplomats because they combine military expertise with unique competencies — cross-cultural capabilities, interpersonal communications, and advanced foreign-language skills.
+FAOs are often called strategic scouts because they are capable of operating independently and in complex forward environments, using regional expertise, language proficiency, and political-military skills to strengthen U.S. engagement with allies and partners.

 The In-Region Training Program